Space-time resolved quantum field approach to Klein tunneling dynamics across a finite barrier

 gives the evolution of the wavepacket density.
 Inside the barrier the electron density vanishes (hence there is no electron wavepacket) and the positron density reads

 where the last term

-appears as a correction to the vacuum positron density due to the incoming electron scattering on the supercritical potential.
+appears as a correction to the vacuum positron density due to the incoming electron scattering on the supercritical potential \cite{SP}.

 In the case of resonant Klein tunneling, the barrier needs to be narrow relative to the wavepacket width, so this decrease will be small, but it is nevertheless crucial in order to modulate pair production at the right edge of the barrier.
 Indeed, most of the wavepacket will typically reach the barrier at times for which the pair production rate becomes negligible.
-The mechanism invoked in Ref.\ \cite{grobe2004} explaining the positron density depletion for a supercritical step as the result of Pauli blockade should be parsed differently for a finite barrier since a sizeable part of the wavepacket will typically reach the barrier at times for which the pair production rate vanishes.
-A possible mechanism could be the following: (i) the incoming electron annihilates a barrier positron; (ii) the hole instability in the positron density propagates inside the barrier; (iii) upon reaching the right edge, the hole stimulates pair production; (iv) the created electrons at the right edge of the barrier account for the recreated transmitted wavepacket.
-Note that the hole instability undergoes multiple reflections inside the barrier, with successively decreasing amplitudes \cite{alkhateeb2021}.
-Hence the hole hitting the left edge stimulates pair production and the resulting created electronic charge contributes to the small reflected wavepacket.
+The mechanism invoked in Ref.\ \cite{grobe2004} explaining the Klein paradox for a supercritical step as the result of Pauli blockade should be parsed differently for a finite barrier since a sizeable part of the wavepacket will typically reach the barrier at times for which the pair production rate vanishes.
+A mechanism consistent with our computations could be the following: (i) The incoming electron annihilates a barrier positron \footnote{Recall that the supercritical barrier is modeled as an external unquantized background field that creates and annihilates particles associated with the fermionic field.}, depleting the positron density, thereby creating a dip. (ii) The dip propagates inside the barrier; physically, the positrons' motion is opposite to that of the dip, as the states of the annihilated positrons become unoccupied. (iii) Upon reaching the right edge, the dip stimulates pair production. (iv) The created electrons at the right edge of the barrier account for the recreated transmitted wavepacket.
+Note that the depletion instability undergoes multiple reflections inside the barrier, with successively decreasing amplitudes \cite{alkhateeb2021}.
+Hence when the positron density dip reaches the left edge, pair production is stimulated and the resulting created electronic charge contributes to the small reflected wavepacket.